enoquetembe/MyNotes/README.md

 <p>
   Pull Requests are welcome.
 For major changes, please open an issue to discuss what and which kind of changes you want to perform.<br>
-  Follow this steps to make your contribution.
+  Follow these steps to make your contribution.

   #### 1. Fork the repository